boatmeme/adventofcode-2018/days/20/README.md

 What is the largest number of doors you would be required to pass through to reach a room?
 That is, find the room for which the shortest path from your starting location to that room would require passing through the most doors; what is the fewest doors you can pass through to reach it?

 Your puzzle answer was 4308.

+--- Part Two ---
+Okay, so the facility is big.

+How many rooms have a shortest path from your current location that pass through at least 1000 doors?

+Your puzzle answer was 8528.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your advent calendar and try another puzzle.

+If you still want to see it, you can get your puzzle input.

+You can also [Share] this puzzle.